Ceramic Dictionary

 es: BURBUJAS

 Bubbles in the glaze-base.
-Before starting scoop off all the air bubbles that are floating on the surface.
+Before starting scoop off all the air bubbles that are floating on the surface of the glaze-base.
 If they are left when the work is covered with the base they break and leave indentations on the surface and have to filled up and leveled out.

 ca: GALLEDA